garrandall/popular-music-data/tracks/i-want-it-all-queen.md

 Not a man for compromise
 And 'wheres' and 'whys' and living lies
 So I'm living it all (Yes, I'm living it all)
-And I'm giving it all (And I'm giving it all, ooh, yeah) (Yeah, yeah, yeah)
+And I'm giving it all (And I'm giving it all, oh, yeah) (Yeah, yeah, yeah)